-The Shure AONIC 50 noise cancelling is excellent, particularly when it comes to combating low frequencies between 60-200Hz.
+The Shure AONIC 50 noise canceling is excellent, particularly when it comes to combating low frequencies between 60-200Hz.
 This makes these headphones great for reducing the sounds of air conditioners and traffic.
 It also trumps the WH-1000XM4 in attenuating the upper-midrange frequencies, which is where a lot of human voice frequencies that allow for speech intelligibility lie.

-The Sony WH-1000XM4 also has top-of-the-line noise cancelling, particularly with low-midrange frequencies, which is where you’ll find the fundamental frequencies of the human voice.
+The Sony WH-1000XM4 also has top-of-the-line noise canceling, particularly with low-midrange frequencies, which is where you’ll find the fundamental frequencies of the human voice.
 This makes the XM4 an excellent headset for blocking out people’s conversations.
 Keep in mind, though, that no matter how great your ANC is, the technology just isn’t developed to the point where unpredictable noises (e.g. speech) can be attenuated as effectively as predictable ones (e.g. humming machinery).
 The Sony WH-1000XM4 also combats low frequency sounds below 60Hz more effectively, which is great for getting rid of sounds from large engines when you’re in a plane or train car.

-If you’re looking to cancel noise, you cannot go wrong with either the Shure AONIC 50 or the Sony WH-1000XM4, as they truly are two of the top active noise cancelling headphones.
+If you’re looking to cancel noise, you cannot go wrong with either the Shure AONIC 50 or the Sony WH-1000XM4, as they truly are two of the top active noise canceling headphones.

 Sony WH-1000XM4 vs Shure AONIC 50: Sound quality

 The Shure AONIC 50 has a neutral-leaning frequency response, and the slight boost between 70-300Hz helps vocals stand out.
 The small dip between 2-4kHz is intentional, and it helps reduce unwanted resonances within your ears.
-The 0.4.9 firmware version made the Shure AONIC 50’s frequency response more neutral in the sub-bass region, allowing for a more accurate sound signature.
+The 0.4.9 firmware version made the Shure AONIC 50’s frequency response more neutral in the sub-bass region, allowing for a more accurate sound.

 The Sony WH-1000XM4 frequency response closely follows our consumer curve, allowing for accurate sound reproduction and generally clear, detailed audio.
 Both the AONIC 50 and the XM4 have a sound signature that can be customized in their respective apps’ EQ settings, but as I mentioned before, you cannot carry over your EQ settings for the Shure AONIC 50 to playback outside of the app.
 For this reason and our objective scoring, the Sony WH-1000XM4 wins this round, but not by a significant margin.